Share

 Resources to Learn the Lingo

-Online advertising comes with its own set of unique terms and potentially baffling acronyms that can easily confuse the uninitiated.
-We won’t get too bogged down in industry speak in this article but it’s in your interests to review the basics if you’re new to the game.
+Online advertising has its own set of unique terms and potentially baffling acronyms that can easily confuse the uninitiated.
+We won’t get too bogged down in industry speak in this article, but it’s in your interest to review the basics if you’re new to the game.

 Daniel Scocco provides a solid overview of the fundamentals of CPC and CPM in his article Basic Mathematics for Internet Advertising.
 Ralph Wilson’s summary of the steps involved in developing ad revenue is also worth a read.